NIOLAB/yii2-oauth2-server/README.md

 ## Access control (Guarding API calls)
-The `oauth2-server` can validate Access Tokens to protect an API running on the same server (or at least with access to the same database as where the acces tokens are stored, I suppose?).

-In cases where the API to restrict access to is a different system, you'll need to validate the access tokens in a different manner (the access tokens are JWT tokens so you could do something like this: [https://auth0.com/docs/api-auth/tutorials/verify-access-token](https://auth0.com/docs/api-auth/tutorials/verify-access-token)

 ### Check Client Credentials
 Because the Client Credentials method creates access tokens that are not linked to a specific user, it uses a different filter to check the validity of the token.